highcharts/highcharts/ts/Dashboards/README.md

 To create a chart you can add `HighchartsComponent`.
 If you would like to show your data in a tabular way use the `DataGridComponent`.
 Or use the `KPIComponent` to highlight some individual numbers/indications.

 To properly show the component you have to declare the `id` of a cell where it should be placed and the `type` of that component.
-An example of how the component might look like:
+An example of how the component might look like this:
 ``` JS
     {
         type: 'Highcharts',